kjeelani/nextjs-exercise/README.md

 ### Installing

-1. Clone the repository to your local machine using `git clone https://github.com/kjeelani/nextjs-playground.git`
+1. Clone the repository to your local machine using `git clone https://github.com/kjeelani/nextjs-exercise.git`
-2. Navigate to the project directory using `cd nextjs-playground`
+2. Navigate to the project directory using `cd nextjs-exercise`
 3. Install the dependencies using `npm install`

 ### Running the Application